dayton-outar/shillings/docs/EXPERIENCE/performance/OPTIMIZING.CSS.md

 }
 ```

-Listing 3.4 combines the CSS rule from `csscss` output.
+Listing 3.4 above combines the CSS rule from `csscss` output.

 Then remove the duplicated declarations from the original selectors, rerun `csscss`, and repeat.